 THURSDAY evenings during the late 1980s was when many viewers settled down and enjoyed a visit to Wentworth Detention Centre.
 Once inside, who can you trust?
-Maybe you’ll be safe working in the kitchen.
+Maybe you’ll be safe working in the kitchen?
 Maybe you can’t stand the heat of the kitchen and you’re thrown onto laundry duties where it’s not much cooler.
-Once you’re on laundry duties, best watch your step.
-The top dog operates the steam press – get on the wrong side of her and who knows what part of your body will be flattened!
+Once you’re on laundry duties, best watch your step: the top dog operates the steam press – get on the wrong side of her and who knows what part of your body will be flattened!

 Prisoner Cell Block H was essential late night viewing.
-What made it essential?
-Well I remember having this discussion some years ago.
-The conclusion was it was so bad it was actually very good!
 The set was a bit cardboardy, but this TV series won quite a few Logie Awards (annual Australian television industry awards) and was fun late night viewing.
 PCBH achieved cult status as viewers tuned in to grab their late night fix behind bars.

-- Bea Smith.
+Bea Smith.
 Top Dog and chief operator of the steam press.
 Inside for shooting her husband.
-You would cross her at your peril!
+You cross her at your peril.
 Get on her wrong side and prepared to be beaten to a pulp.
-A bit of a Jekyll and Hyde character – nice as pie one second but will smash an inmate up the next.
-There’s only one Bea Smith.
+A bit of a Jekyll and Hyde character: nice as pie one minute but will smash-you-up the next.
+There’s only one Bea Smith… remember that!

-3. Lizzie.
+Lizzie.
 Fun old lady and a good mate of Bea Smith.
-Her laugh was unmistakeable.
-The fact is that she loved it on the inside.
+Her laugh is unmistakeable.
+The fact is that she loves it on the inside.
 She once had the opportunity to be released but deliberately jeopardised it so she could be back with her inmates.
-Lizzie was fun, had bags of energy and could not resist a drop of alcohol.
+Lizzie is fun, has bags of energy and cannot resist a drop of alcohol.
 If you’re going to have a secret drink with Lizzie, you risk letting slip private and confidential information, and who knows what that could lead to…

-5. Doreen.
+Doreen.
 A good friend of Lizzie.
-When it came to Doreen you would catch yourself saying ‘Aww’ or ‘Bless’.
-Doreen was a vulnerable soul who needed chunks of advice from Bea and Lizzie.
-One bit of advice she did not get was regarding the use of a garden fork – it’s for gardening only … not for ramming through your foot!
+When it comes to Doreen, you would catch yourself saying Aww or bless.
+Doreen is a vulnerable soul who needs chunks of advice from Bea and Lizzie.
+One bit of advice she did not get was regarding the use of a garden fork – it’s for gardening only, not for ramming through your foot!
 Remember, Doreen is a very close friend of Bea, so be careful what you let slip.

-Do you have fond memories of Prisoner Cell Block H?
-Well you don’t have much more time to dwell on them as it’s time to get back to your cell!
-Soon the prison cell door will slide shut followed by the rattling of keys as you’re locked in.
-Shortly afterwards the lights will go out.
-Darkness and a cell mate will be your companions until the morning.
-You may hear some screams, some snoring or your cell mate revealing their darkest secrets whilst sleep talking.
-Hold onto your sanity, survive each day and keep your enemies close – survival tips for being a resident of Wentworth Detention Centre.
+Surviving your stint?
+There’s no time for detailed verbal reports as it’s time to get back to your cell.
+Soon the prison cell door will slam shut followed by the rattling of keys as you’re locked in.
+The lights will go out.
+Darkness and a cell mate will be your only companions until the morning.
+You may hear some screams, some snoring or your cell mate sleep-talking and revealing their darkest secrets.
+Hold onto your sanity, take it one day at a time and keep your enemies close.
+Survival tips for being a resident of Wentworth Detention Centre.